History, Hookers & Hashish

 You can approach the sex worker yourself if you are interested.
 The prostitutes also try to approach you, by ticking on the window to get your attention.
 If you’re interested in a hand job they might charge less.
 Perhaps 20 Euros, if you’re lucky (or if you’re a good negotiator)

-Do you wanna know more about Amsterdam’s red light district secrets?
-Join a tour and one of our local guides will tell you all the secrets during our tour through the oldest part of Amsterdam.
+Do you want know more about Amsterdam’s red light district secrets?
+Join a tour and one of our local guides will tell you all the secrets in the oldest part of Amsterdam.

 Q: What kind of people live in Amsterdam’s Red Light District?

 A: This neighbourhood attracts people from all walks of life: Young, old, rich, students, expats… There are people who were born and raised here.
-It must be said the Amsterdam’s Red Light District is an area which is popular to live in.
+The Amsterdam’s Red Light District is an area which is popular to live in.
 Finding an apartment/house can be quite difficult, as there are usually more buyers than sellers.

 The most expensive house we’ve seen in the Red Light District, was on the market for 1.5 million euro.
 Usually it works like this in Amsterdam: Houses which are a few hundred years old, are very popular and expensive.
 As the Red Light District is the oldest part of Amsterdam, it has many old houses from the 18th or 17th century that are worth a lot!